 Kansas consumers will wind up paying $1 billion after a historic cold snap in February.
-Max McCoy writes that we may never know who made that money.
+Kansas Gas Service won’t release supplier invoices detailing the massive charges.
 (Getty Images)

 When the historic cold came stealing around Valentine’s Day, there were two things I knew for certain.
 The first was that the kitchen pipes in our 120-year-old house in central Emporia were likely to freeze.
 The second was that consumers would be footing the bill for the most predictable economic disaster ever.

 It was the longest cold streak in the state’s history, with temperatures never climbing above 15 degrees Fahrenheit at Topeka, according to the National Weather Service.
 The low temperature was -21, on Feb.
 16.

 The cold wave placed an unbearable strain on utilities across the central United States, freezing pipelines and sending natural gas prices into the stratosphere.
 In Kansas, utilities scrambled to meet demand, the governor urged homeowners to turn down their thermostats, and rolling blackouts were adopted to keep the state from going dark.
 With coal piles and machinery literally frozen, electric utilities turned to natural gas to generate power, increasing the demand.

 But the real problem wasn’t the historic cold.
 After all, cold is to be expected in winter, and it doesn’t take Jim Cantore to figure out that once in a while the cold is going to break records.
 No, the problem was the lack of economic circuit breakers that would prevent the ruinous wholesale energy rate hikes we saw in February.